rafaelsf80/vertex-custom-training/tfx-pipeline/README.md

 * **SchemaGen** creates a data schema
 * **ExampleValidator** looks for anomalies and missing values in the data
 * **Transform** performs feature engineering in the dataset
 * **Trainer** trains the model.
-Starting from TFX 0.14, training on AI Platform uses [custom containers](https://cloud.google.com/ml-engine/docs/containers-overview).You can specify a custom container in the `ai_platform_training_args` when creating the Runner at `kubeflow_dag_runner.KubeflowDagRunner`.
+Starting from TFX 0.14, training on Vertex AI uses [custom containers](https://cloud.google.com/ml-engine/docs/containers-overview).You can specify a custom container in the `ai_platform_training_args` when creating the Runner at `kubeflow_dag_runner.KubeflowDagRunner`.
 If not specified, TFX will use a a public container image matching the installed version of TFX.
 Note that if you do specify a custom container, ensure the entrypoint calls into TFX's run_executor script (`tfx/scripts/run_executor.py`)
 * **Resolver**: is a special component which handles special artifact resolution logics that will be used as inputs for downstream nodes.
 As inputs, you must pass an instance as well as a resolver strategy (for example: latest artifact, or latest blessed model) ...
 * **Tuner** tunes the hyperparameters of the model
 * **Evaluator** and **modelValidator** evaluates the performance of the model